What is ‘Net Zero’ for a Digital Business?

 Offset What You Can’t Reduce to Pursue Net Zero

 Elements out of our control also hinder the company’s specificity regarding science-based targets.
 When we had an office, for example, our building unit didn’t include an electricity meter.
 To accommodate, we estimated energy use based on square footage and similar usage rates from other units our size on Chicago’s north side.
+It wasn’t a perfect approach, but served as a viable workaround.

 Similarly, many third-party digital services we invest in don’t provide meaningful data points for calculating emissions or energy use associated with our account.
 Digital platforms often consider this data as ‘proprietary’ and don’t share.
+However, emerging laws and policies related to climate disclosures will change this.

 In other words, if you run a podcast, use a third-party hosting provider, embed a font into your website, or subscribe to any number of digital services to run your business, you’ll quickly hit a wall.
 For digital businesses to accurately track and reduce all emissions—especially Scope 3—this has to change.